Observers: chaperones, protection and guidance

-The presence of an observer as a witness to a medical examination may benefit both you and the patient.
+Having an observer present as a witness to a medical examination may benefit both you and the patient.
 It can be reassuring to a patient who is fearful, vulnerable or embarrassed.

 Quick guide

-• During some patient examinations, observers may be helpful to reassure the patient and to protect the doctor.
+- During some patient examinations, it may be helpful to have an observer to reassure the patient and to protect the doctor.

-• It is important to document all offers for an observer to be present and the patient’s response.
+- It is important to document all offers you make for an observer to be present and the patient’s responses.
 If an observer is present, record their name and title in the medical record.

 Why use an observer?

-The presence of an observer (previously called a chaperone*) as a witness to a medical examination may benefit both you and the patient.
+Having an observer (sometimes called a chaperone or practice monitor) present as a witness to an intimate medical examination may benefit both you and the patient.
 It can be reassuring to a patient who is fearful, vulnerable or embarrassed.

 Regardless of your intentions, if a patient perceives that your remarks are inappropriate or that your examination was insensitive or improper, they may complain.
-The presence of an observer may also provide some protection for you in such a situation.
+Having an observer present may protect you from an allegation of inappropriate or unprofessional conduct.

 When to use an observer

-The Medical Board of Australia’s Guidelines: Sexual boundaries in the doctor-patient relationship do not specify when an offer of an observer should (or must) be made.
-The AMA’s position statement identifies circumstances where a medical practitioner may wish to have an observer present including:
+The Medical Board of Australia’s Guidelines: Sexual boundaries in the doctor–patient relationship do not specify when an offer of an observer should (or must) be made.
+The AMA’s guidance suggests a medical practitioner may wish to have an observer present:

-• if a patient appears particularly uncomfortable/reluctant/ distressed
+- if a patient appears particularly uncomfortable, reluctant, or distressed

-The practice of medicine depends on trust and confidence between doctor and patient and appropriate physical examinations are a vital part of the doctor-patient relationship.
-Once trust and confidence have been established, you may consider the routine offer of an observer is not necessary.
+The practice of medicine relies on trust and confidence between doctor and patient, and appropriate physical examinations are an essential part of that relationship.
+Once trust has been established, you may decide that routinely offering an observer is unnecessary; however, this should always be assessed on a case-by-case basis.

 Circumstances requiring caution